Timepress/r5/README.md

   email: 'email@for_exception.notifier'

 server:
-  name: 'server_name_for_deploy_script'
+  name_prod: 'production_server_name_for_deploy_script'
+  name_stage: 'staging_server_name_for_deploy_script'
   port: 'ssh_port_number'
   user: 'server_user_for_deploy'
 ```

+If you don't have such file at all, program will run wizard to guide you through creating it.

 Then you can create new application with r5 new name_of_app.
 Custom installations types can be specified in 'installations' directory.
+As for now you need to
+create those custom installation directly in source code of r5.

 ## TODO

 1. provide deploy.sh for upload.rake task to actually work for others
-2. Add testing for Rails presence before running installation

 ## Development